 My only research was to buy the correct currencies for the trip.

 There were no Euros in the 70s.

-We had the Michelin Guide – we had some reading to do!
+We had the Michelin Guide – and we used paper maps … what? no GPS?

 The Michelin Guide could tell you everything!